Two Months In Las Terrenas

 Unfortunately, our vacation had to be shortened due to the COVID-19 virus.
 Despite this setback, I thoroughly enjoyed my six weeks away from the cold and snow.

-Nevertheless, I would love to return to Las Terrenas as it’s a charming and safe town with friendly locals.
-The beach is stunningly beautiful, and all necessary amenities are conveniently located nearby.
+Nevertheless, I would love to return to Las Terrenas, a charming and safe town with friendly locals.
+The beach is stunningly beautiful, and all necessary amenities are nearby.

 My almost two months in Las Terrenas flew by too quickly.

-In this town, most of the stores close for a few hours in the afternoon for a siesta, except on Sundays when some of them stay open.
+In this town, most stores close for a few hours in the afternoon for a siesta, except on Sundays, when some stay open.

 I prefer supporting local businesses not only because it’s less expensive but also because it helps the community.

-The most popular types of stones here are Larimar and Amber, and currently, I am searching for some to use in my jewelry-making.
-It’s always a good idea to compare prices and quality before making a purchase.
+The most popular stones here are larimar and amber, and I am currently searching for some to use in my jewelry-making.
+It’s always a good idea to compare prices and quality before purchasing.